I Have No Mind’s Eye and Cannot Visualize Scenes

 Now, when I approach a scene, I imagine what the character would notice and seek out the emotional resonance in their surroundings.
-I cannot close my eyes and visualize a character’s surroundings, but I can describe things I have seen or that I wish to see or that I hope I never see.
-I can imagine what might take someone’s breath away and pay attention to the details that have triggered feelings of awe or fear or loneliness in me.
-When a character notes the way the wind rustles through a cedar branch, it’s not just because I want the reader to know the story is set in the Pacific Northwest, it’s because this character aches for the woods.
+I cannot close my eyes and visualize a character’s surroundings, but I can describe things I have seen, wish to see, or hope I never see.
+I can imagine what might take someone’s breath away and pay attention to the details that have triggered feelings of awe or fear, or loneliness in me.
+When a character notes how the wind rustles through a cedar branch, it’s not just because I want the reader to know the story is set in the Pacific Northwest.
+It’s because this character aches for the woods.
 That is how I build the worlds in my novels: bit by bit, draft by draft, through my characters’ open eyes rather than by closing my own.

-Fifteen years ago, when I first started writing with purpose—with the goal of finishing an actual novel—I dreaded writing setting.
+Fifteen years ago, when I first started writing with purpose—to finish an actual novel—I dreaded writing settings.
 It felt like checking a box I didn’t understand.
 I see now that this is because it was a box I didn’t understand.
 There is a sense of relief that comes along with this new understanding.
 Relief in finding the proper context to explain past confusion.
 Relief in knowing I’ve stumbled into a way of connecting setting to emotion and character that feels authentic to me and my apparently unusual brain.
 Relief because I’m proud of the results.

 Even if I can’t close my eyes and see them.